drsdre/yii2-rethinkdb/docs/guide/topics-gii.md

 ];
 ```

-> Note: since MongoDB is schemaless, there is not much information, which generated code may base on.
+> Note: since RethinkDB is schemaless, there is not much information, which generated code may base on.
 So generated code
   is very basic and definitely requires adjustments.